goyoac/practicalmachinelearning/index.md

 ## Preparing data

-We remove variables with missing or empty values and, after that, we remove unnecessary variables (predictors) getting a final set of 53 predictors.
+We remove variables with missing or empty values and, after that, we remove unnecessary variables (predictors) getting a final set of 53 variables.

 Finally, we split the training data set into train data and validation data with a rate of 70:30.
 The validation data let us to compute the out-of-sample error.